spraakbanken/multiged-2023/README.md

 ## System submissions

-All system submissions will be administered through CodaLab.
+All system submissions will be administered through CodaLab. **LINK to CodaLab!**

-Further insructions .... **Orphee?**
+See CodaLab for further insructions.

 ## Publication

-We encourage you to submit a paper with your system description to the NLP4CALL workshop special track.
-All papers will be reviewed by the organizing committee. **Is this right?** AC: yes we'll have to review them fairly quickly as a group effort, unlikely we'll reject any papers, but we should be clear what we expect in terms of minimum requirements for a decent paper in this context.
+We encourage you to submit a paper with your system description to the [NLP4CALL workshop](https://spraakbanken.gu.se/en/research/themes/icall/nlp4call-workshop-series/nlp4call2023) special track.
+We follow the same requirements for paper submissions as [NLP4CALL workshop](https://spraakbanken.gu.se/en/research/themes/icall/nlp4call-workshop-series/nlp4call2023), i.e. we use the same template and apply the same page limit.
+All papers will be reviewed by the organizing committee.

 Accepted papers will be published in the workshop proceedings through NEALT Proceedings Series and double-published through the ACL anthology.